NIHON KOHDEN SVM-7000 series patient monitors made in China and Malaysia

 The miniaturized CO2 sensor is easily broken by the bigger and stronger adapter

-The model for use by the SVM-7000 series monitors is shown below.
+The model using non-coded measurement cable for use by the SVM-7000 series monitors is shown below.

 In addition to the dead space problem, they had not foreseen miniaturized mainstream CO2 sensors could be easily broken by the disposable adapters.
 This happened because the disposable adapters are now relatively bigger and stronger!